-While annual inspection and maintenance of gutters is an important part of your home care routine, you can make the chore easier by installing a gutter guard system.
+While annual inspection and maintenance of gutters are an important part of your home care routine, you can make the chore easier by installing a gutter guard system.
 These products help keep debris out of your gutters and mean less work for you and fewer worries that something will go wrong.
-By ensuring that water flows freely from the roof, they prevent damage from backed up water and ice dams when snow starts to accumulate.
+By ensuring that water flows freely from the roof, they prevent damage from backed-up water and ice dams when the snow starts to accumulate.
 There are several approaches to gutter guards.
-They all have pros and cons and will require some planning against each particular situation.
-Some homes see more leaf debris than others so you need to determine the scope of your particular challenge.
+They all have pros and cons and will require some planning for each particular situation.
+Some homes see more leaf debris than others, so you need to determine the scope of your particular challenge.
 Common gutter guard systems include:

 Reverse Curve Guards – These are typically made from metal or vinyl and sit over the gutter opening.
 They essentially form a cover that allows water to slip around the guard but prevents large debris from coming to rest in the gutter.
 The major drawback with these is they do not handle heavy rain very well.
 High volumes of water will simply overshoot the gutter and fall to the ground below.